minhmanho/rrdncnn/README.md

 Thank G. Bjontegaard and S. Pateux for [ETRO's Bjontegaard Metric Implementation](https://github.com/tbr/bjontegaard_etro).
 ```
-[1] G. Bjontegaard, Calculation of average PSNR differences between RD-curves (VCEG-M33)
+G. Bjontegaard, Calculation of average PSNR differences between RD-curves (VCEG-M33)
-[2] S. Pateux, J. Jung, An excel add-in for computing Bjontegaard metric and its evolution
+S. Pateux, J. Jung, An excel add-in for computing Bjontegaard metric and its evolution
 ```
 This work is supported by JST, PRESTO Grant Number JPMJPR1757 Japan.

 ## Contact
-If you have any suggestions, questions, or the use of materials infringe your copyrights/license, please contact me <man.hominh.6m@stu.hosei.ac.jp>.
+If you have any suggestions, questions, or the use of materials infringes your copyright/license, please contact me <man.hominh.6m@stu.hosei.ac.jp>.